QubesOS/qubes-doc/SecurityPack.md

 History and Rationale
 ---------------------

-On 2013-01-05, Joanna Rutkowska announced the QSP and explained its rationale in an [​email](https://groups.google.com/d/msg/qubes-devel/twkOEaMLtNI/lZyGx6_jFCEJ) to the qubes-devel list:
+On 2013-01-05, Joanna Rutkowska announced the QSP and explained its rationale in an [​email](https://groups.google.com/d/msg/qubes-devel/twkOEaMLtNI/lZyGx6_jFCEJ) to the Qubes mailing lists:

 ``` {.wiki}
 Hello,